Russel88/DAtest/README.md

 Linear models (lrm, llm, llm2) and GLMs (poi, neb, qpo, zpo, znb) use `anova`/`drop1` if `out.all=TRUE`

-Limma models run moderate F-test if `out.all=TRUE` and moderated t-test otherwise.
+Limma models run moderated F-tests if `out.all=TRUE` and moderated t-tests otherwise.
 You can set `allResults = TRUE` and use `topTable` on the output to get the desired results.

-MetagenomeSeq Zig is set to always output p.values from the 2. level of the `predictor`.
+MetagenomeSeq ZIG is set to always output p.values from the 2. level of the `predictor`.
 For your final analysis use the `by` argument to change this, or set `allResults = TRUE` and then use `MRtable` on the output to get the desired results.